 however that tool seems to be intel only…

-bash-3.2# /usr/bin/lipo -info /Volumes/OS-Build-09-05-15/etc/com.apple.su.startup/authsysprintadmin
+_bash-3.2# /usr/bin/lipo -info /Volumes/OS-Build-09-05-15/etc/com.apple.su.startup/auth_sys_print_admin

-Non-fat file: /Volumes/OS-Build-09-05-15/etc/com.apple.su.startup/authsysprintadmin is architecture: i386
+Non-fat file: /Volumes/OS-Build-09-05-15/etc/com.apple.su.startup/auth_sys_print_admin is architecture: i386_

 I checked and it is intel only regardless of the architecture of the machine the updater runs on and changes to /etc/authorization are not made on PPC machines.